s-jag/bill_chat_v2/README.md

 # bill_chat_v2

 # Engineering Guide: Implementing a RAG-Powered Chat System for Congressional Bills
-We build a Retrieval-Augmented Generation backend step-by-step, inspired by ZeroEntropy’s architecture, but tailored to a specific use case and using mostly open-source components.
+We build a Retrieval-Augmented Generation backend step-by-step.
 Our goal is a system that can answer questions about **U.S. congressional bills**, with the data stored in Firebase.
 This system will serve a chat interface where users select a bill and ask questions about its contents.
 We’ll cover everything from data ingestion (getting bill text and chunking it) to setting up a vector database for retrieval, to integrating with an LLM to generate answers.

 For context, congressional bills are typically long documents with formal structure (sections, subsections, etc.), somewhat akin to legal text.
 Users might ask things like “What does Section 5 of this bill say?” or “Does this bill mention solar energy tax credits?”.
 We want our system to retrieve the relevant sections of the bill and provide them to the language model to answer the user’s question accurately.